morgoe/yogaruka/_includes/content/prices.md

 Anyone present in your house (same IP address) can take these classes, so please feel free to invite the whole family to join in!

-{% include price.html title="Drop-in ONLINE Class" amount="$20" url="https://www.momoyoga.com/yogaruka/" %}
+{% include price.html title="Unlimited Online Only" subtitle="Intro Offer" amount="$55" url="https://www.momoyoga.com/yogaruka/" %}